lippertto/janus-trainer/README.md

 ## Tech update

 - Use a shared api-object which holds the access token (and refreshes it when needed)
-- Add training index for user, date, and user+date
 - Hide password in POSTGRES_CONNECTION_URL of lambda. --> Use Secret
 - Join payments and compensation api routes (and domain objects) into /payments/{id}/compensations
 - Put sources into src directory.